Best Practices for Shipping Samples and Libraries for Next Generation Sequencing

 Constructed Library

 A constructed library is a very stable, double stranded PCR product.
 Most providers will want between 2 – 10 nM of that library for sequencing.
-If you’re shipping a library you’ve constructed yourself, reconstitute your library in ~10-50 µl of 10 mM Tris pH 8.0 buffer and use microcentrfuge tubes that are 'low-bind'.
+If you’re shipping a library you’ve constructed yourself, reconstitute your library in ~10-50 µl of 10 mM Tris pH 8.0 buffer and use microcentrifuge tubes that are 'low-bind'.
 At very low concentrations, libraries tend to stick to tube walls.

 Our recommendations for shipping constructed libraries are the same ones as shipping DNA samples.